 MRP Rights on Your Reserve Brochure

 Note that once a First Nation has enacted its own MRP law the provisional federal rules contained within the Act no longer apply.
 It is important for you to understand which rules apply in your circumstances.

 A list of First Nations that have enacted their own MRP laws in accordance with the Family Homes on Reserves and Matrimonial Interests or Rights Act can be found at this Government of Canada webpage.

-Always feel free to contact The Centre of Excellence for more information.
+Always feel free to contact NALMA for more information.

 Note: An Exclusive Occupation Order (EOO) is a court order that provides one spouse or common-law partner (whether or not they are a First Nation member or an Indian as defined under the Indian Act) short to long term occupancy of the family home on reserve to the exclusion of the other spouse or common-law partner.
 This could apply even if the home is owned by the First Nation.

 The duration of this order could range from a set number of days to a longer period e.g., until dependent children reach the age of majority.